Morsmalleo/AhMyth/INSTRUCTIONS.md

     4. sudo ./autoinstall
     5. Type the number that corresponds to Java 11 or Java 8 when prompted
     6. Type `ahmyth` anywhere in the terminal to auto-launch AhMyth

+    Do not remove the 'package-lock.json' file or the Autoinstaller wont work
 ### Manual Installation
     1. git clone https://github.com/Morsmalleo/AhMyth
     2. cd AhMyth/AhMyth-Server